MEDrefer/medrefer-api/sections/referrals.md

 Required:

 * code String - the referral code as shown on the patient's referral certificate (not the referral ID)
-* appointment_on Date - the date and time of the appointment the patient is booked in for
+* appointment_on Date - the date and time of the appointment the patient is booked in for (can't be past)
-*

 ```
 curl https://www.medrefer.com.au/api/v1/referrals/appointment_on \